abela46/Storys/Magic-Tree-House.md

   Was the mysterious person
 watching him now?
 The person whose name began with M?
   Maybe M wanted the gold medallion back.
 The one Jack had found on their dinosaur adventure.
+Maybe M wanted the leather bookmark back.
+The one from the castle book.
+  There was an M on the medallion.
+And an M on the bookmark.
+But what did M stand for?
+  "Tomorrow I'll bring everything back,"
+Jack said loudly.
+  A breeze swept through the woods.
+The leaves rattled.
+  "Come on!" called Annie.
+  Jack went back